patriciogonzalezvivo/lygia/README.md

 # Acknowledgements

 This library has been built over years, and most often than not on top of the work of brillant generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Hugh Kennedy](https://github.com/hughsk), [Matt DesLauriers](https://www.mattdesl.com/).
-I have tried to give according credits and correct license to each one of the function.
-Most of them are under MIT but if you are using LYGIA for commercial use, please double check all the functions comply to the terms.
-Also consider supporting their author through the channels they provide.
-It's not perfect but it could be with your help!

 Keeping LYGIA in growing healthy require works and dedication, I really appreciate your support improving it.
-That could be adding new functions, testing it, fixing bugs, translating the GLSL files to HLSL and Metal or just [sponsoring me through GitHub](https://github.com/sponsors/patriciogonzalezvivo).
+That could be adding new functions, testing it, fixing bugs, translating the GLSL files to HLSL and Metal or just [sponsoring through GitHub](https://github.com/sponsors/patriciogonzalezvivo).

 # Design Principles